-Debt to equity calculator is a trouble free plug and play calculator for evaluating debt-equity ratio of any company.
-The calculator demands inputs like debentures, long term liabilities, short term liabilities, shareholder’s equity, reserves and surplus, retained earnings, fictitious assets, and accumulated losses.
-All these figures can be easily availed from balance sheet of the company.
+Debt to equity calculator is a trouble-free plug-and-play calculator for evaluating the debt-equity ratio of any company.
+The calculator demands inputs like debentures, long-term liabilities, short-term liabilities, shareholder’s equity, reserves and surplus, retained earnings, fictitious assets, and accumulated losses.
+All these figures can be easily availed from the balance sheet of the company.

-Debt equity ratio is a capital structure ratio meant to indicate about the long term solvency of a firm.
-It is mostly utilized by investors and lenders for evaluating the long term stability of the business.
+The debt-equity ratio is a capital structure ratio meant to indicate about the long-term solvency of a firm.
+Investors and lenders mostly utilize it for evaluating the long-term stability of the business.

-We use following detailed formula to calculate the debt to equity ratio:
+We use the following detailed formula to calculate the debt to equity ratio:

 |Debt||Debentures + Long-term Loans + Short-term Liabilities|